 When telling people about my dementia, I have had experiences of negativity similar to those Lynne Castile Harper describes.
 They take on the form of denials that I could possibly have dementia or glib advice on how to cure my dementia, despite not knowing the type of disease I have.
 I try to respond with the information that, for many people diagnosed early, including me, dementia does not immediately spell the end of all capabilities or the ability to live well.
 We who know early about our disease can still potentially live several years of good life ahead; and I try to show that I am still (mostly) upbeat—and very, very grateful—for the abilities I still have and the joy I still get from my life because of an amazing support system of friends family, loyal readers.
 Like just about everyone who writes about dementia, I have experienced dismissive, negative responses and believe they are triggered by fear; and that my job is to help dispel that fear by example and with information.

 British dementia advocacy group, Arts 4 Dementia, commissioned “D-IAGNOSIS!” from artist Jane Frere to help get people talking about their dementia concerns, to combat isolating stigma and trauma of diagnosis, preserve identity, sense of purpose, and social life in the community.
 The two heads represent a single figure; the left represents private fear of dementia, the right suggests the comfort provided by community through the hand gentling the fearful entity.
-The left side also illustrates how the dementer’s life is enriched by artistic stimulation that includes a wide range of cultural choices.
+The right side also illustrates how the dementer’s life is enriched by artistic stimulation that includes a wide range of cultural choices.
 The central eye directs waves of dementia awareness toward the suffering head as well as its supporting community.

 I hasten to say that I am not in any way suggesting that you, my readers, friends, and acquaintances, have been negative or insensitive about my dementia tales.
 Indeed, your love and support is the reason that desperately want to write so that you know how much I value you.
 Your open-hearted reception of even off-putting information about a still taboo topic has buoyed and buttressed me through the past 10 years.
 You have shown me that writing even about my own worst behaviors and feelings does have some worth.
 I believe you when you say that knowing what a loved one with dementia is experiencing or being able to plan for your own future with dementia is helpful.
 And sharing my angst with you helps me process it.